 SBOTD Presents: Kelly Gresser, BDB Writer

 Let’s talk sports.
 Wait, you want to know about me?
 I grew up in the Midwest playing soccer.
-I also managed to do some track, cross-country, horseback riding and hapkido.
+I also managed to do some track, cross-country, horseback riding, wrestling, football, and hapkido.
 I love to watch hockey, but only mastered ice-skating and rollerblading as an adult.
-Now in the summer I like to get out and play roller hockey when I’m not training for a triathlon, open water swim or just hanging out with my pups.
+Now in the summer I like to get out and play roller hockey when I’m not training for a triathlon, open water swim, hitting the matts at the gym or just hanging out with my pup.

 23 Questions with Kelly Gresser: